 Assuming that the scenario is, in fact, winnable as the Arabs, the key would be to use terrain to ambush the approaching Israeli’s once they are in range.
-In fact, it should be an advantage of the computer version that it might be possible for Arab units to remain hidden (via the fog of war feature) until they are close enough to neutralize the range advantage of the Israelis.
-Instead, the Arab player seemed to bunch up his units, leaving them in place to be destroyed at leisure from a distance.
+Using such a strategy the computer version might make it possible for Arab units to remain hidden (via the fog of war feature) until they are close enough to neutralize the range advantage of the Israelis.
+Instead, the AI Arab player seemed to bunch up his units, leaving them in place to be destroyed at leisure from a distance.
 Even more glaring, the Arab player dealt with the exit conditions by stacking his units on the exit hexes, making them easy targets once good firing positions were determined.

 As Inspired By

 Moving on to the Steel Panthers version, we again encounter a scenario “inspired by” the Avalon Hill scenario, rather than being actually based off of it.
 The mix of tanks are about right, but there are far fewer (owning to the smaller scale).
 Here terrain doesn’t have the same feel.
 While the sand and rocky hills are still there, it doesn’t have the “hexside” ridges of the board game.

 The inspiration does take one odd form.
 The map layout is with North to the left and a fairly narrow playing space West-to-East.
 On the top (that is, West) edge of the map is the Suez Canal, not used in the game.
 You might recall that the original scenario uses the Suez Canal mapboard to add extra playing space, but the canal features themselves are not playable.
 The battle took place quite a ways distant from the canal, and it is only in this scenario because the board game must create all of the battles using the same four mapboards.